 Let’s go over the definition of a profit margin and how you can determine your restaurant’s current profit margin.
 We will also share some effective methods to protect your profits, including those listed above, and how to execute each method.
-We’ll also discuss some dependable ways to increase that profit margin over time.
+We’ll also discuss some dependable ways to increase that restaurant profit margin and restaurant sales over time.

 How to Calculate My Profit Margin?

 Of course, your profit is what you are pocketing through your restaurant business.
 Profit is what’s left after you subtract all of your expenses from your gross revenue.

 You can look at either your gross profit margin or your net profit margin.

 Gross Profit Margin: Calculate your gross profit margin by determining all of your revenue minus the cost of goods sold (the cost of ingredients you used to make those menu items), then divide the difference by the total revenue to determine your margin.

 Net Profit Margin: Calculate your net profit margin by considering not only the cost of goods sold, but also operating costs like payroll, taxes, maintenance, rent, and all other expenditures that make your business run.
 Subtract all costs from your total revenue, then divide net profit by total sales revenue to find your net profit margin.
 Once you find your profit margin, you are able to calculate your profit margin percentage.

 - Gross revenue – total expenses = profit